Creamy Ranch Mashed Potatoes

 - 1 Cup Sour cream

-- 3 tablespoon Ranch dressing mix or 1 envelope store bought
+- 3 Tbsp Ranch dressing mix or 1 envelope store bought

-- 2 tablespoon Fresh chives, chopped plus more for garnish
+- 2 Tbsp Fresh chives, chopped plus more for garnish

-- 2 tablespoon Fresh dill, chopped plus more for garnish
+- 2 Tbsp Fresh dill, chopped plus more for garnish

 Instructions